2 The Basics II: Accidentals and Beats

 Example 2.9.2.
 Applied dynamics, “Twinkle, Twinkle, Little Star”

-This example concludes with a final double bar line because it is the end of the song.
-Notice that the second line is thicker than the first, differentiating it from the other double bar lines we have been using.
+Example 2.9.2 concludes with a final double bar line because it marks the end of the song.
+Notice that the second line is thicker than the first, setting it apart from the other double bar lines we have used.

 Using the terms we learned, we can write sentences about the dynamics in Example 2.9.2:

-- Example 2.9.2 begins pianissimo at measure 9 and becomes mezzo-piano at the middle of measure 10.
-The melody suddenly changes to forte for two bars (measures 11-12) until the final note, which is piano.
+- Example 2.9.2 begins pianissimo at measure 9 and becomes mezzo-piano in the middle of measure 10.
+The melody suddenly switches to forte for two bars (mm.
+11-12) until the final note, which is piano.

-The Overture (or opening) of Mozart’s opera The Magic Flute contains a variety of starkly contrasting dynamics, including piano, forte, and subito forte-piano (Example 2.9.3).
+The Overture (or opening of Mozart’s opera The Magic Flute features a range of contrasting dynamics, including piano, forte, and subito forte-piano (Example 2.9.3).

 Example 2.9.3.
 Contrasting dynamics: Mozart,[15] The Magic Flute, Overture